Dhrutara/blogs.dhrutara.com.blogs/README.md

 # blogs.dhrutara.com.blogs
-This is a public repository that can be used to share code with the readers of blogs.dhrutara.com.
+I have a personal blogging site, https://blogs.dhrutara.com.
+Most of the articels are technical and I think it would be beneficial to also share the code on github along with code and screen shots on the blogs.